 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

-Lexi, who seems to be a yorkshire terrier, went to a big shelter when her owner passed away.
+Lexi, who seems to be a Yorkshire terrier, went to a big shelter when her owner passed away.
 She had several tumors which seemed superficial but made her unadoptable at the shelter.
-Her initial evaluation at the vet’s office included bad teeth (many missing), bad skin condition and numerous skin tags, plus a tumor on her back which was aspirated along with lymph nodes and found noncancerous.
-She also had very low thyroid function which is treated with medication, and it looked like she’d had several litters.
-After bloodwork, she was started on medications for her skin and she now uses a special shampoo.
+Her initial evaluation at the vet’s office included bad teeth (many were missing), a bad skin condition, and numerous skin tags.
+She also had a tumor on her back but it was found to be noncancerous.
+She also had very low thyroid function and it looked like she’d had several litters.
+She was started on medications for her skin and she now uses a special shampoo.
 Lexi returned for an ultrasound to be sure she was spayed; her organs indicate a possibility of early stages of Cushing’s disease.
-Lexi had surgery to remove a number of teeth (she has just a few left) and four growths removed, and she was ready to settle into her Final Refuge home.
+Lexi then had surgery to remove a number of teeth and four growths removed, and she was ready to settle into her Old Dog Haven Final Refuge home.

 Lexi is a good-natured dog with a strong will to live.
-She’s smart and is beautiful.
+She’s smart and she is beautiful.
 Her ODH family loves her and she enjoys every day to the fullest.
-We will work with the veterinary office to keep her as healthy as possible.
+We work with the vet to keep her as healthy as possible.

 Update: Lexi had two dental extractions by a dental specialist and all went well.
 Because of her fragile jaw, she now enjoys only soft food.
 She loves our new ODH permanent foster, Gabby.
 Lexi acts like the mother to all the dogs in our household even though there is only one smaller than than she is and she is not the oldest.
 Her favorite thing is to dress up!